Have you gained weight during perimenopause? I have.

 There are other reasons why women may have a larger waistline during the perimenopause years, such as lack of sleep and stress.
 Stress results in high levels of cortisol.
 High cortisol levels can lead to increased weight.

 I have put together a plan for myself.
 I don't want it to feel like a chore or that I am on a diet.
 I am aiming for a healthy lifestyle slight modification.

-Female hormonal homeopathic remedies that can help with perimenopausal symptoms include Sepia, Pulsatilla, Lachesis, and Folliculinum.
+Female hormonal homeopathic remedies for perimenopausal symptoms include Sepia, Pulsatilla, Lachesis, and Folliculinum.

-A study details the success of homeopathic treatments for perimenopausal and menopausal symptoms.
+A study published in the National Library of Medicine details the success of homeopathic treatments for perimenopausal and menopausal symptoms.

 To obtain a 'Menopause Relief Naturally' guide, download here.

-Homeopathy can help with so many health issues.
-Homeopathy may help to balance out your hormones and alleviate many perimenopausal symptoms.
+Homeopathy is used all over the world for so many health issues, including menopausal issues.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.